cassgvp/WIN-Open-Neuroimaging-Community/docs/ambassadors/goals.md

 nav_order: 2
 ---

-# What are the goals of the ambassador program?
+# What are the goals of the Ambassador program?
 {: .fs-9 }

 Find out about why we are running the Ambassador program and what we hoe to achieve.